ubeda/DIRACDocs/source/AdministratorGuide/Systems/ResourceStatus/index.rst

   - 4 classes on the ontology: *Site*, *Service*, *Resource* and *StorageElement*.
   - 4 allowed statuses on the Status Machine: *Active*, *Bad*, *Probing* and *Banned*.
   - Policies metadata stored in CS.
-  - Policy System comprises: PEP, PDP, PIP and PC.
+  - Policy System comprises: PEP, PDP and PIP.
   - Token ownership by default *RS_SVC*.
   - Two databases, with their APIs: *ResourceStatusClient* and *ResourceManagementClient*.
   - Four inspector agents, one per class in the ontology.